Ukraine city awaits 1st evacuees from Mariupol steel plant | Law-Order

 "We could see the rockets flying" and clouds of smoke over the plant, she said.

-She said she had to navigate many checkpoints on the journey to Zaporizhzhia and waited 18 hours near the city before being allowed to pass.

-Like many Mariupol residents, Dembytska and her family survived by cooking on a makeshift stove and drinking well water under near-constant bombardment.
-“I was scared, then I got used to it,” her 14-year-old daughter Vladyslava said.

-A defender of the steel plant said Russian forces resumed shelling the plant Sunday as soon as the civilians were evacuated.
+A defender of the plant said Russian forces resumed shelling the plant Sunday as soon as some civilians there were evacuated.

-Denys Shlega, commander of the 12th Operational Brigade of Ukraine's National Guard, said in a televised interview Sunday night that several hundred civilians are still trapped alongside nearly 500 wounded soldiers and “numerous” dead bodies.
+Denys Shlega, commander of the 12th Operational Brigade of Ukraine's National Guard, said in a televised interview that several hundred civilians remain trapped alongside nearly 500 wounded soldiers and "numerous" dead bodies.

 The city, which had a pre-war population of more than 400,000, is a key Russian target because its capture would deprive Ukraine of a vital port, allow Moscow to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014, and free up troops for fighting elsewhere in the Donbas, now Russia's main focus.

-A Ukrainian officer at the steel plant urged groups like the U.N. and the Red Cross to also ensure the evacuation of wounded fighters at the plant, though he acknowledged that reaching some of the injured is difficult.
+A Ukrainian officer at the plant urged groups like the U.N. and the Red Cross to ensure the evacuation of wounded fighters, though he acknowledged that reaching some of the injured is difficult.

 "There's rubble.
 We have no special equipment.
 It's hard for soldiers to pick up slabs weighing tons only with their arms," Sviatoslav Palamar, deputy commander of the Azov Regiment, told the AP in an interview.
 "We hear voices of people who are still alive" inside shattered buildings.

-U.N. humanitarian spokesman Saviano Abreu said civilians arriving in Zaporizhzhia, about 140 miles (230 kilometers) northwest of Mariupol, would get immediate support, including psychological services.
-A Doctors Without Borders team was waiting for the U.N. convoy at a reception center for displaced people in the city.

-In his nightly address Sunday, Zelenskyy accused Moscow of waging “a war of extermination,” saying Russian shelling had hit food, grain and fertilizer warehouses, and residential neighborhoods in the city of Kharkiv, in the Donbas and other regions.
+The Azov Regiment originated as a far-right paramilitary unit and is now part of the Ukrainian military.
+In his nightly address Sunday, Zelenskyy accused Moscow of waging "a war of extermination," saying Russian shelling had hit food, grain, and fertilizer warehouses, and residential neighborhoods in the city of Kharkiv, in the Donbas, and other regions.

-More than 350,000 people have been evacuated from combat zones thanks to humanitarian corridors pre-agreed with Moscow, he said, adding the “organization of humanitarian corridors is one of the elements of the negotiation process which is ongoing.”
-In Zaporizhzhia, residents ignored air raid sirens to visit cemeteries on Sunday, the Orthodox Christian day of the dead.

-“If our dead could rise and see this, they would say, It's not possible, they're worse than the Germans,'” Hennadiy Bondarenko, 61, said while marking the day with his family at a picnic table among the graves.
-“All our dead would join the fighting, including the Cossacks.”
-Meanwhile, Russian forces embarked on a major military operation to seize the Donbas, Ukraine's eastern industrial heartland, after failing to capture Kyiv.
+After failing to capture Kyiv in the opening weeks of the war, Russian forces have embarked on a major military operation to seize the Donbas, Ukraine's eastern industrial heartland where Moscow-backed separatists have been battling Ukrainian forces since 2014.

+The Russian Defense Ministry said its forces struck dozens of military targets in eastern Ukraine in the past 24 hours, including concentrations of troops and weapons and an ammunition depot near Chervone in the Zaporizhzhia region.

 The British military believes Russia committed over 120 so-called "battalion tactical groups" into the war since February, which represents 65% of all of Moscow's combat strength.